Department of Computer Science

 4 Credits

-In-depth investigation of the major concepts, algorithms, and implementation principles of computer operating systems.
-Both theoretical and practical aspects of operating systems are considered; students undertake substantial programming projects to illustrate concepts.
-Topics include scheduling; resource and storage allocation; problems of resolving deadlock, exclusion, and synchronization; memory allocation; secondary storage implementation; and distributed system structures.
+In-depth investigation of the major concepts, algorithms, and implementation principles of computer systems.
+Both theoretical and practical aspects of systems are considered; students undertake substantial programming projects to illustrate concepts.
+Topics include scheduling; resource and storage allocation; problems of resolving deadlock, exclusion, and synchronization; memory allocation; network protocols, and distributed system structures.
 Prerequisites: COMP 21000 with a grade of C or better.
 (IRR)

 4 Credits